 So my entire family felt it was way too much cilantro and we weren't too big on the bulgur - I have better luck with couscous in my tabbouleh.
 Spices were good.
 But I will stick with our other versions.

+This is a wonderful take on tabbouleh!
+I was worried that the many ingredients may have created an odd tasting dish but quite the contrary!
+So delicious!!
+My changes included swapping feta and using Vidalia onion.
 Regarding the reviewer who called this recipe a dud due to the red onion: in my experience red onion varies wildly in heat and pungency.
 I personally don't care for strong onions and find Vidalia (or other sweet) onions are what work for me when raw onions are called for.

 This probably works well as a side dish with barbecued spare ribs or grilled chicken, but I followed the recipe exactly, then attempted to serve it as an entree to vegetarians.
 That full cup of red onions overwhelms everything!
 After a few forkfuls, that's all we could taste: our palates were numb from raw onions.
 So as published, this recipe was a dud.
 I might try it again without the red onions at all.
 (And to those of you who substituted Feta, please know that it bears no resemblance to Queso Fresco, probably my favorite ingredient in this recipe.)
 It's a lot easier to stick to the Old School version of Tabbouleh from the Middle East.

 I have made this several times, always to rave reviews.
 I usually reduce the olive oil to 2 tablespoons and add a little extra lemon or lime juice.
 I use Cotija or feta cheese.
 Delicious!